CodeSpresso-dev/DesignPattern/designPattern/src/main/java/behavioral/strategy/payment/readme.txt

-It defines a family of algorithms.
+It defines a family of algorithms .
 It encapsulates each algorithm.
 It makes the algorithms interchangeable within that family.